Voidvicer/Rainworld/README.md

 ## 📄 License

-This project is proprietary software developed for Stormshade Island Resort.
+This project is proprietary software developed for Rainworld Picnic Island Resort.

 ## 🆘 Support